Blackstone raises $18 billion for global buyout fund

-(Reuters) - Blackstone Group LP, the largest alternative asset manager, said on Monday it had raised $18 billion for its latest global private equity fund, highlighting the healthy pace of fundraising by large buyout firms.
+(Reuters) - Blackstone Group LP (BX.N), the largest alternative asset manager, said on Monday it had raised $18 billion for its latest global private equity fund, highlighting the healthy pace of fundraising by large buyout firms.

 The fund, dubbed Blackstone Capital Partners VII, exceeded its fundraising limit of $17.5 billion and accepted over 250 investors, Blackstone said in a statement.